7 tips for disciplining children with autism

 My relationship with Leo has developed so that he is more accepting of me, probably because I do try to play with him.
 But I am worried about how he should be disciplined.
 He gets out of control and seems to show jealousy when my daughter and I talk.

 Recently his family moved.
 I was helping unpack.
 Leo was very excited.
 He kept running at me and hitting me hard on my back.
 Eventually I could not cope with the pain.
-I had tried catching him and saying ’no’ but this time I caught his hand and said ‘You must not hurt grandma or I will have to smack you’, I had warned him already.
-I gave him one smack on his hand, not hard.
+I had tried catching him and saying ‘no’ but this time I caught his hand and said ‘You must not hurt grandma or I will have to smack you’ and gave him one smack on his hand, not hard.
 He stopped and just looked at me as I said ‘Now, no more running and hitting grandma.’
 After that he did stop.

-I thought I might have damaged our relationship but the next time I baby sat him and his sister he was perfect, then when his parents came home he got out of bed and ran madly out of control around the house staring at us as if daring us to stop him.
-I ignored him, but that did not help.
+I thought I might have damaged our relationship but the next time I baby sat him and his sister he was perfect.
+Then when his parents came home he got out of bed and ran madly out of control around the house staring at us as if daring us to stop him.
+We ignored him, but that did not help.
 Leo is now six and I am worried that he will become too big and strong for my tiny daughter to handle.
 Can you help please?”

 If you have had similar experiences with your child, I can fully understand your concerns.
 It’s very important to address inappropriate behaviours such as hitting because they don’t just go away.

 In Leo’s case it’s difficult for me to give specific advice because I have not seen him for therapy in some time.
-But using his case as an example, I’ll give you some more general ideas to think about that I’m sure could be relevant for many of you.
+But using his case as an example, I’ll give you some more general ideas to think about that might be relevant for many of you.

 Remember that Leo is trying to communicate something.
 Maybe he wants to let his Grandma know something that he is not yet capable of telling her, like…